PrestaShop/docs/src/content/1.7/console/prestashop-update-sql-upgrade-file-hooks-listing.md

 ## Description

-This command aims to adds SQL to SQL upgrade file which contains hook insert operations.
+This command aims to add SQL to SQL upgrade file which contains hook insert operations.